Table Of Contents

 The LP60 also has phono preamps, which is super important as well.
 For a turntable set up to work, 4 components are needed:

-The Amplifier Receiver.
-This powers whatever speakers you have an sends the audio to them.
+- The Amplifier Receiver.
+This powers whatever speakers you have and sends the audio to them.
 Keep in mind the Edifiers above don’t need one of these (hence the EASY moniker).
 But for passive speakers, a receiver is definitely a must as they need some sort of separate amplification.

 As cool as the Edifier set up was, I had this weird urge to own a Receiver.
 I wanted to be like my dad because my dad is awesome.